scholarslab/scholarslab.github.io/collections/_posts/2019-09-19-getting-from-here-to-there.md

 date: 2019-09-19 15:06:10
 layout: post
 slug: getting-from-here-to-there
-title: Getting From Here To There
+title: Getting from Here To There
 categories:
 - Digital Humanities
 tags: